Auction Guide

 Want the security of a certain sale

-Want assurance that you’ll get the best price
+Want assurance that you’ll get the best possible price

 Speed